NimbleAutonomy/nimbleautonomy.com/content/pages/home.md

                 <header class="major">
                     <h3>Speaking</h3>
                 </header>
                 <p>Kevin is a sought-after international keynote speaker who has informed, entertained and inspired thousands of leaders and developers at conferences and companies around the world.
-In addition to dozens of conferences, he has spoken at companies such as The BBC, AO.com, ThinkMoney, Embriq, Philips, de Bijenkorf, ING, UK Department for Digital, Culture, Media and Sport, Automattic, Wooga, Bonnier, and Compare the Market.</p>
+In addition to dozens of conferences, he has spoken at organizations such as Adobe, The BBC, AO.com, ThinkMoney, Embriq, Philips, de Bijenkorf, ING, UK Department for Digital, Culture, Media and Sport, Automattic, Wooga, Bonnier, Starbucks, Zillow, Geocaching and Compare the Market.</p>
                 <ul class="actions">
                     <li><a href="generic.html" class="button">Learn more</a></li>
                 </ul>